Ideas don’t have degrees of goodness.

 It’s good to make decisions based on a small number of key factors that you understand.
 If there is a bunch of numerical analysis of factors which you want to take into account, make that, as a whole, one factor.
 You can be like “This idea scored 3% higher on the computer factor analysis spreadsheet thing.
 That’s my first reason for preferring it.
 Everything else being equal, and with no major reason to go against the numbers, I might as well use them.
 Additionally, I used my judgment to look at the key issues.
 I found this idea has no decisive flaws.
 Everything bad about it is a matter of degree like costing a bit more in some area or taking a bit longer for some parts.
 There’s no non-optional part with a fundamental flaw.
 A few optional parts just won’t work at all, but that’s OK, they were optional.”

-I’ve been talking about complicated projects.
-For simple ones, it’s all the same but simpler and lower stakes and the problems are defined less aggressively (a lot more will satisfy us and constitute a solution).
-The problem definitions generally set lower bars for minor things that we don’t want to optimize.
-And then if we find 5 solutions that all work, we can just pick one arbitrarily (or however else) rather than come up with some good way to choose between them.
-Even using the highest scoring one on some rough metric is fine if the top five are all successful solutions of the problem and we don’t care about picking the best one, we just want to quickly pick anything that works.
+I’ve been talking about complicated or hard projects.
+For simple and easy projects, it’s all the same but simpler and lower stakes and the problems are defined less aggressively (a lot more will satisfy us and constitute a solution).
+Problem definitions generally set lower bars for minor things that we don’t want to put work into optimizing.
+And then if we find ten solutions that all work, we can just pick one arbitrarily (or however else) rather than come up with some good way to choose between them.
+It’s OK if lots of solutions all succeed.
+We don’t need the “best” one.
+We don’t usually need to come up with tiebreakers.
+A working solution works.
+Success is success.
+We can move on and do something else.
+The case where we want to tiebreak and optimize between viable solutions is the minority case.
+For most stuff we just want any solution and to be done.
+Even using the highest scoring candidate on some rough metric is fine if the top five are all successful solutions of the problem and we don’t care about picking the best one, we just want to quickly pick anything that works.